lem0nez/homie-home/README.md

 ```

 ## Running
-To run the server you must set the `ACCESS_TOKEN` environment variable and optionally provide
+To run the server you must set the `ACCESS_TOKEN` environment variable.
+Also you must provide some
 configuration settings.
 It can be achieved in the two ways.

 1. By settings environment variables with the `RPI_` prefix.
 2. By putting values inside the `/etc/rpi-server.yaml` configuration file.

-Available options you can see in the [src/config.rs](src/config.rs) file.
+Required settings you can see in the [src/config.rs](src/config.rs) file.